Virginia Tech I-Corps

-Virginia Tech is a founding member of DC I-Corps Regional Node offering regional short courses that prepare teams to both apply for and participate in the national program.
+Virginia Tech is a member of the I-Corps Mid-Atlantic Hub, offering regional short courses that prepare teams to both apply for and participate in the national program.
 All of the methodologies taught shift thinking and approaches for not only tech translation but research and teaching methods as well.

 The NSF I-Corps program began in 2011 and is focused on risk reduction in relationship to tech transition through the application of customer discovery and business intelligence gathering and mentoring by experienced industry business leaders.
 Instructors are entrepreneurs in their own right and coach scientists on evidenced-based entrepreneurship and how to develop a repeatable, scalable business model.

 Thousands of faculty and students have employed the program - and its $50,000 grant - to create winning business decisions, raise millions of dollars in funding and launch companies or license IP.